Aljgutier/aljgutier.github.io/posts/Financial Markets/20200930-MarketCycle.md

 # Zoom In

  The previous graph displays the entire length of the dataframe from the start date in 1950 to the end date in 2020.
 It is useful to zoom in and examine narrow ranges of time.
 Below we zoom into a one-month interval from February 1, 2020, to March 1, 2020 (Figure 4a).
-The top graph plots *Close* as a line graph and the bottom subgraph plots *mcnr* as mktcyle plot.
+The top graph plots *Close* as a line graph and the bottom subplot graphs *mcnr* as mktcyle plot.
 Here we can see the first day of the COVID Bear beginning on Thursday, February 20.
 We also can observe the rapid market crash ensuing after February 20.
-The market was up 400% relative to the start of the Bull on March 9, 2009 (see dfmcsummary above).
-In the following graph (Figure 4b), we observe the entire Bear market cycle along with the close price by setting dates between February 1, 2020, and April 1, 2020.
+The market was up 400% relative to the start of the Bull on March 9, 2009.
+In the next graph (Figure 4b), we observe the entire Bear market cycle along with the close price by setting dates between February 1, 2020, and April 1, 2020.

 ```
 figsize=(18,8)